Ike Azotam

-Ikechukwu "Ike" Azotam (born January 14, 1991) is a Nigerian-American professional basketball player who currently plays for Leyma Básquet Coruña of the Spanish LEB Oro league.
-He played basketball at the collegiate level with Quinnipiac for four seasons and earned all-conference recognition on three occasions.
+Ikechukwu "Ike" Azotam (born January 14, 1991) is a Nigerian-American former professional basketball player who is the head video coordinator and a player development coach for the Toronto Raptors of the National Basketball Association (NBA).
+He played college basketball for the Quinnipiac Bobcats for four seasons and earned all-conference recognition on three occasions.
 Azotam attended the John D. O'Bryant School of Mathematics & Science and Marianapolis Preparatory School for high school and was named New England All-Star in his final two seasons.
-He is mainly a power forward.
+He played as a power forward.

 Early life

-Ike was born on January 14, 1991, in Boston, Massachusetts, as the youngest of four children of Ada and Bennet Azotam.
+Azotam was born on January 14, 1991, in Boston, Massachusetts, as the youngest of four children of Ada and Bennet Azotam.
 He has two brothers, Dozie and Uchenna, and a sister, Adaorah.
 Azotam's parents both moved from Nigeria to the United States at about 20 years old for a better life.
 Dozie played American football for the Georgetown Hoyas and is a member of the school's African-American Advisory Board (AAAB).
 Unchenna and Adaorah attended Georgetown as well, leading Ike to consider joining the same school.
 The family lived on the south end of Roxbury, a neighborhood in Boston, on 1350 Tremont St. Their house was located very close to the Reggie Lewis Track and Athletic Center.

 Ike began playing basketball in fifth grade, but began taking it more seriously once he went through a growth spurt heading into ninth grade.
 Growing up, he often walked from his home to a nearby YMCA facility to practice.
 Azotam supposedly made his first slam dunk his first at the age of 15, a moment that he would remember for the rest of his life.
 Despite repeatedly performed the same move, but failed to do so when he called his friends to watch him.
 However, in the summer, he grew four inches and was eventually able to consistently dunk the ball.
 Azotam also liked to play with Dozie, who was seven years older and playing college football at around the same time.
 His mother said, "You would have to ask him to take out the trash, clean the dishes and clean his room, but you never had to ask him to play basketball."

+Throughout his childhood, Ike was closest to his eldest brother Dozie.
+The two went to the local YMCA each time Dozie visited home from college, a tradition.
+Dozie said, "It just became a habit...Family comes first."
+Ike turned to Steve Ekechuku to fine tune his game.
+None of Ike's siblings stand above 6 ft 1 in (1.85 m) and his mother is even shorter.
+However, his uncles and cousins are far taller, ranging from 6 ft 6 in (1.98 m) to 6 ft 8 in (2.03 m).
+Ike himself has a height of 6 ft 7 in (2.01 m) and stood 6 ft 6 (1.98 m) as a high school senior.